 Visibility can’t be ignored when you consider how it helped this frozen bread manufacturer and pastry importer…

-Blacksmith TPM account manager, Christine Mercado, reviews [customer] Lantmännen Unibake’s claims, contracts and reports during its weekly team meeting, and the group discusses open items and trade strategy.
+Every week, Blacksmith TPM account manager, Christine Mercado, reviews [customer] Lantmännen Unibake’s claims, contracts and reports.
+The group discusses open items and ongoing strategy.

 Lantmännen Unibake’s distributor customer was charging a deduction per pound rather than per case, costing the manufacturer nearly $7,000 in superfluous claims.

-Lantmännen Unibake brought this to the distributor’s attention, and they resolved the error and will now see those over deductions paid back, and the contract has been amended so that moving forward the deductions are based on case.
+Lantmännen brought this to the distributor’s attention, and they resolved the error and will now see those over deductions paid back.
+Plus, the contract has been amended so that moving forward the deductions are based on case.

 The Lantmännen Unibake trade team continues to work on understanding the distributor price structure to ensure they have the proper deal and price information for claims processing.

 . . .
-The same distributor has been deducting for CATMAN/Core items that are expressly excluded from their Purchase Allowance programs.
-This is something Lantmännen Unibake was never able to verify or quantify without seeing the details before using Blacksmith TPM.
+The same distributor has been deducting for CATMAN / core items that are expressly excluded from their Purchase Allowance programs.
+This is something Lantmännen Unibake was never able to verify or quantify before using a TPM solution.

 The Lantmännen team was able to single out a data abnormality and go directly to the source to have it resolved.

 Visibility is one of the great benefits of using a TPM system – something the Lantmännen Unibake team hadn’t had access to before.
-Identifying the root of the problem – confirming that some of these companies are requesting more than allowed.
+There’s so much value in the ability to identify the root of the problem – confirming that some customers are requesting more than allowed.

 More on Lantmännen Unibake: